lcvriend/toponym_extraction/docs/index.md

 The analysis also tells us specifically *what* places were mentioned in the articles.
 By plotting that information on a map we can see the geographical distribution of news on Brexit.
 Explore the results in [this interactive map](map_toponyms.html).
 The circle sizes represent the number of times a toponym was found in the dataset.
 With the layer control you can switch on/off layers.
 Click on a circle to open a tooltip with more information on the toponym and the frequency with which it occurs in the text and articles.

+Just by looking at the map it becomes clear that some toponyms occur much more than others.
+Check [this graph](distributions.md) to find out more about these distributions.

 ## Insights

 Some insights that can be gleaned from this analysis are: